Tomb Raider (1996 video game): Legacy

-Sequels

 The sequel to the game, Tomb Raider II, was in the concept stage as production of Tomb Raider was wrapping up.
 Under pressure from Eidos Interactive, Core Design would develop a new Tomb Raider annually between 1997 and 2000, putting considerable strain on the team.
-Their struggles culminated in the troubled development of Tomb Raider: The Angel of Darkness for PlayStation 2.
-Releasing to poor critical reception and lackluster sales, Eidos Interactive transferred the franchise to another development studio they owned, Crystal Dynamics, who would reboot the series in 2006 with Tomb Raider: Legend.
+A total of five sequels were produced, their struggles culminating in the troubled development of Tomb Raider: The Angel of Darkness for PlayStation 2.
+Releasing to poor critical reception and lackluster sales, Eidos Interactive transferred the franchise to Crystal Dynamics, who would reboot the series in 2006 with Tomb Raider: Legend.

 The original game and the Unfinished Business expansion were released as part of Tomb Raider I–III Remastered, a high-definition remaster for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S. Released on 14 February 2024, it was developed and published by Aspyr in partnership with Crystal Dynamics.
 The remaster includes options for new control schemes, and revamped graphics.